Jaervi/timeSlotbot/README.md

 TimeSlotbot is a telegram bot designed to make comparing calendars and free timeslots between people easier.
 The bot works with .ics files, a common calendar format, and sends a textual message with the desired information.
 The program is made in Scala.

 ### Functionalities
-- Ability to send calendar ics -file to bot
+- Ability to send calendar .ics -file to bot
-- Bot processes and handles ics files
+- Bot processes and handles sent .ics files
-- Bot handles multiple calendars sent by one person and fuses them together
+- Bot processes multiple calendars sent by one person and fuses them together
-- Bot calculates empty time slots for possible group meetings given specific parameters
+- Bot calculates empty time slots given specific parameters
 - Usable via simple telegram commands
 - Sends Funny Memes

 ### User use case example
-Käyttäjä lähettää oman kalenterinsa botille yksityisviestillä.
-Botti vertailee ryhmän käyttäjien kalentereita ja tulostaa ryhmään kaikki mahdolliset okkousajat.
+The user sends their calendar to the bot via a private message.
+The bot compares and processes the calendars sent by all the group members (also via a private message) and then sends a message with all the free time slots.

 - Everybody greets the bot with /start -command in group
 - Users send .ics files to bot through private messages